A Quick Breakdown of the 3 Different COVID Vaccines

-“I really believe that people should not get caught up in one type of vaccine versus the other,” says Dr. Varga.
+“I really believe that people should not get caught up in one brand of vaccine versus the other, these vaccines provide protection against severe COVID-19 illness and death.
+That’s the most important thing,” says Dr. Varga.
 “No matter which one you get, you should get the protection you’re looking for against this ugly virus.”

 To put it into perspective, the flu vaccine varies from 40-60% effective each year.
 “What we have here is three extremely effective vaccines that together, will help us ultimately defeat COVID-19.
 I encourage everyone to get vaccinated once you’re eligible.”

 - Hackensack Meridian Health has appointments available for Pfizer and Moderna COVID-19 vaccines.
 Sign up today to get your appointment within 24 hours.